New

 How do dealers make money in the Service department then?
 By beating the book time associated with every vehicle that comes through the service lane.

-For a Service department, it doesn’t matter if a vehicle is under warranty or not (dealers will happily send invoices to manufacturer’s for cars under warranty), what is most important is that their mechanics can beat the book times stipulated for each job.
+For a Service department, it doesn’t matter if a vehicle is under warranty or not.
+Dealers will happily send invoices to manufacturer’s for cars under warranty.
+What is most important is that their mechanics can beat the book times stipulated for each job.

 Auto repairs are charged based on how long a job should take, multiplied by a shop’s hourly rate.
 If a certain job should take four hours, and a mechanic can get it done in two, guess what the dealer is going to charge you for?
 Four hours of work.
 And, they’ll bill you at their hourly rate (which is generally going to be quite high).

 This is how car dealerships make their money, by processing repairs, maintenance, and more through their service drive efficiently.
-Now here’s a fun thought experiment for you… What happens when a new brand launches in an area, and there are no cars to service?

 Other ways dealerships can make money